turingschool-examples/shopping_cart_2207/README.md

 s-espinosa
 ```

-From the command line, run the following script, replacing `<repository_name` with the name of the challenge repo:
+From the root of the directory you created with the `students.txt` file at the root level, run the following script in your terminal, replacing `<repository_name` with the name of the challenge repo:

 ```
 for i in `cat students.txt`; do